dragosmg/arrow_capstone_project/README.md

     -   decide on how the user will access the documentation
     -   might involve writing custom {roxygen2} tags and roclets
     -   **follow-up ticket / step**: document all bindings
+-   Possible breakdown:
+    -   scaffolding for documenting a binding
+    -   extend to cover package version
+    -   document all bindings
 -   **Estimated duration**
     -   given the rough documentation on how to define custom roxygen2 extensions, I anticipate this will take extra time due to the